Does Shaving Cause Acne? Here Are The Surprising Results

 A quick note on exfoliation:

-While we can’t stress enough the effectiveness of a proper cleanse before you shave, it’s worth noting that you should also exfoliate a few times a week.
+While we can’t stress enough the effectiveness of using a facial cleanser for men before you shave, it’s worth noting that you should also exfoliate a few times a week.

 Exfoliators come in two varieties (physical and chemical), we like to recommend chemical based exfoliators.